 The Qualified Bilingual Staff (QBS) Assessment is a tool developed by Kaiser Permanente and administered by ALTA.
 The purpose of the QBS exam is to determine the level of target language proficiency of medical staff members who identify themselves as bilingual.
-Specifically, the QBS is designed to assess staff members’ ability to directly communicate with target language-speaking patients in a medical setting, and, secondarily, it aims to measure interpreting skills for a range of medical terminology and tasks.
+Specifically, the QBS is designed to assess staff members’ ability to directly communicate with target language-speaking patients in a medical setting.

 The Kaiser QBS assessment is administered via the telephone and is available twenty-four hours per day, seven days per week, with results available within forty-eight business hours.
 All prompts are pre-recorded to ensure that test-takers have an identical testing experience.